Asymptotic spectral flow for Dirac operators of disjoint Dehn twists: Lower bound of the spectral flow

-From the Dehn-twist region: The same construction as the tubular neighborhood of the binding produces some sections $\tilde{\psi}_{k,m}$.
-After undoing the untwisting (\ref{def_untwisting}) on $\tilde{\psi}_{k,m}$, they can be regarded as defined on $Y$, and also satisfy (\ref{eqn_glue_sln_00}).
+\emph{From the Dehn-twist region}.
+The same construction as the tubular neighborhood of the binding produces sections $\tilde{\psi}_{k,m}$.
+After undoing the untwisting (\ref{def_untwisting}) on $\tilde{\psi}_{k,m}$, they can be regarded as sections on $Y$, and also obey (\ref{eqn_glue_sln_00}).